avdata99/ckan-to-aws/README.md

 # CKAN automated deploys to AWS

+> **ALPHA STAGE WARNING**
+> This project is currently in **alpha stage** and under active development.
+> - Features may be incomplete or unstable
+> - Breaking changes may occur without notice
+> - Not recommended for production use without thorough testing
+> - Documentation may be incomplete or outdated
+>
+> Use at your own risk and please report any issues you encounter.

 This repository contains the necessary configuration and scripts to automate the deployment of CKAN instances to AWS infrastructure.